Smoker's melanosis

 The brown to black colour is melanin.
-In skin, melanin prevents harmful UV-light from reaching deeper, sensible parts of the tissue.
+In the skin, melanin prevents harmful UV-light from reaching deeper, sensible parts of the tissue.
 If UV-light penetrates deeply, some of the toxic substances caused by UV-light damage to cells are bound to melanin in the epithelial cells and travel with the ageing cells to the skin surface, where they are expelled from the tissue surface.
 In this way the melanocytes and keratinocytes together protect the tissue, with melanin serving as a toxic defence and cleaning agent.